-This page does not include any “Emergency” orders, requirements, or mandates by any WA government official at the state, city, or county level.
-Governor Inslee lifted the State of Emergency on October 31, 2022.
+This page does not include any “emergency” orders, requirements, or mandates by any Washington government official at the state, city, or county level.
+Governor Inslee lifted the COVID-19 State of Emergency on October 31, 2022.

 FAST FACTS

-- For children in WA State, current law requires certain vaccines for attendance at LICENSED DAYCARE, PRESCHOOL, and KINDERGARTEN THROUGH GRADE TWELVE.
+- For children in Washington State, current law requires certain vaccines for attendance at LICENSED DAYCARE, PRESCHOOL, and KINDERGARTEN THROUGH GRADE TWELVE.

 - Everyone qualifies for a religious exemption in the United States because its based on your personal religious beliefs.